 There are various reasons behind the benefit of upskilling after a career break; one of the most important reasons is the self-confidence it brings to a person.
 When one rejoins the workforce, there are already tumultuous emotions and thoughts going on.
 The relevant upskilling course allows one to not only become confident but also helps in a successful career transition.
 When someone has indulged in job oriented courses after career break, their morale becomes up and high.

 According to the Future of Jobs Report 2018, released by the World Economic Forum, it is estimated that by 2022, almost 54% of the global workforce will have to mandatorily re-skill or upskill in order to keep at pace with the changing trends of the global markets and rapid technological overhaul.

-In today’s cloud computing dominated market, upskilling oneself with one or the other related arenas can actually pave a profitable path to return for you.
-A certificate course in say Machine Learning or Data Science can make you digitally savvy and instead of you having to keep up with the course of things while you were away, the tables would be turned in your favor.
-You can resume work with not just renewed vigor but also innovation and fresh ideas.
+In today’s cloud computing-dominated market, upskilling oneself with one or the other related arenas can actually pave a profitable path to return for you.
+A certificate course in, say Machine Learning or Data Science can make you digitally savvy and instead of you having to keep up with the course of things while you were away, the tables would be turned in your favour.
+You can resume work with not just renewed vigour but also innovation and fresh ideas.

 This can extensively pivot your career to different heights and actually make your career break a stepping stone for the next stage of your career.
-Similarly, a course in data science has emerged as a common favorite upskilling subject among many mid-career professionals who are looking towards reinventing themselves in order to make a comeback post a career break.
+Similarly, a course in data science has emerged as a common favourite upskilling subject among many mid-career professionals who are looking to reinvent themselves in order to make a comeback post a career break.